SysKitTeam/docs-point/docs/storage-management/storage-management-overview.md

 * **Storage Limit**
     * Storage limit defined per site
     * By default, set in SharePoint to 25TB if not otherwise defined manually for the observed site; 25TB represents the pool of total available storage, although the actual size of available storage can be smaller, depending on the number of purchased licenses
-    * Storage Limit for soft deleted sites is set to = KB
 * **% of Limit** - shows the percentage of the site's size in the defined site storage limit
 * **Alert on % of Limit** - shows the site's defined percentage limit when email notifications are sent to owners
 * **Last Activity** - shows the date and time of the site's last activity